Aliases for MARK2 Gene

 This gene encodes a member of the Par-1 family of serine/threonine protein kinases.
 The protein is an important regulator of cell polarity in epithelial and neuronal cells, and also controls the stability of microtubules through phosphorylation and inactivation of several microtubule-associating proteins.
 The protein localizes to cell membranes.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2009]

 GeneCards Summary for MARK2 Gene

-MARK2 (MAP/Microtubule Affinity-Regulating Kinase 2) is a Protein Coding gene.
-Among its related pathways are Cytoskeletal Signaling and Glucose / Energy Metabolism.
-GO annotations related to this gene include protein serine/threonine kinase activity and lipid binding.
-An important paralog of this gene is MARK4.
+MARK2 (Microtubule Affinity Regulating Kinase 2) is a Protein Coding gene.
+Diseases associated with MARK2 include Asthenopia.
+Among its related pathways are LKB1 signaling events and Cytoskeletal Signaling.
+Gene Ontology (GO) annotations related to this gene include protein kinase activity.
+An important paralog of this gene is MARK1.

 UniProtKB/Swiss-Prot for MARK2 Gene